General Data Protection Regulations (GDPR) & UK Global Road Safety Ltd

 UKGRS will retain data securely, ensuring the IT infrastructure is covered by appropriate hardware and software maintenance and support.

 Personal data will not be retained for any longer than is necessary for its defined purpose.
-In this respect, a full data retention schedule is held and reviewed in accordance with the principles of the GDPR.
+We hold a full data retention schedule and reviewed in accordance with the principles of the GDPR.

 - The right to be informed

 You have a right to be told about the information we hold on you, why we hold it and what we will do with that information.This must be presented in a clear and transparent way.

 You have a right to ask for a copy of the personal data that we hold about you.